Gropper, William, b. 1897 d. 1977

 - William Gropper letter to Jane SoRelle, 1964

-- Image Gallery items from other collections related to Gropper, William
+- Image and Media Gallery items from other collections related to Gropper, William

 Related MaterialsAmong the holdings of the Archives of American Art is an oral history interview of William Gropper conducted by Bruce Hooton in 1965.
 The Louis Lozowick papers contain documentation of Lozowick's research and writings for a biography of Gropper.